lukemurray/DotNetGraphQLQueryGen/README.md

 # dotnet GraphQL Query generator

-Given a GraphQL schema file, this tool will generate interfaces and classes to enable strongly typed querying from C# to a GraphQL API.
+Given a GraphQL schema file (or a GraphQL endpoint where we can do a schema introspection), this tool will generate interfaces and classes to enable strongly typed querying from C# to a GraphQL API.

 Example, given the following GraphQL schema
 ```